-On money.co.uk PSDA Insurance received 3.9 out of 5 stars, with 88% of the 8 people who left reviews saying they would recommend the service.
-On petinsurancereview.co.uk PDSA has 3 out of 5 stars and on reviewcentre.com the service received 1.8 out of 5 stars, with 18% of the 17 reviewers saying they would recommend it.
+On petinsurancereview.co.uk PDSA has 1.6 out of 5 stars and on reviewcentre.com the service received 1.7 out of 5 stars, with 16% of the 19 reviewers saying they would recommend it.

 What do PDSA Pet Insurance reviews from the experts say?

-Defaqto – the independent financial services reviewing site – gave PDSA Pet Insurance Plus and Premium policies 5 out of 5 stars, making them ‘excellent products with a comprehensive range of features and benefits’.
-The company’s Essential policy received 4 stars, making it ‘a product with a good level of features and benefits’ and, finally, PDSA’s Accident Only option received 2 out of 5 stars, making it ‘a product typically offering a below average range of features and benefits’.
+Defaqto – the independent financial services reviewing site – gave PDSA Pet Insurance Ultimate and Ultimate Plus policies 5 out of 5 stars, making them ‘excellent products with a comprehensive range of features and benefits’.
+The company’s Advanced and Advanced Plus policies received 4 stars, making them ‘products with a good level of features and benefits’ and, finally, PDSA’s Accident Only option received 2 out of 5 stars, making it ‘a product typically offering a below average range of features and benefits’.